klequis/old.income-and-expense/README.md

 - I don't want to share my data with 3rd parties.
 - I don't need another monthly subscription.
 They tend to add-up.

 If you are interested in this project open an issue labeled 'question'.
-Let me know :
-- if you have interest in the project.
-- if you have tried paid solutions and have been unsatisfied.